datawire/ambassador-docs/howtos/websockets.md

 - websocket
 ```

-## Example WebSocket Service
+## Example WebSocket service

-The example configuration below demonstrates the addition of the `use_websocket` attribute.
+The example configuration below demonstrates the addition of the `allow_upgrade:` attribute to support websockets.
+The use of `use_websocket` is now deprecated.

 ```yaml
 ---